Flux calibration of the AAO/UKST SuperCOSMOS H-alpha Survey

 \section{Acknowledgments}

 This research used data from the AAO/UKST \ha\ Survey, produced with the support of the Anglo-Australian Telescope Board and the UK Particle Physics and Astronomy Research Council (now the STFC), and data from the Southern \ha\ Sky Survey Atlas (SHASSA), which was produced with support from the National Science Foundation.
-This research made use of the SIMBAD database, operated at the CDS, Strasbourg, and also made use of Montage, funded by the National Aeronautics and Space Administration's Earth Science Technology Office, Computation Technologies Project, under Cooperative Agreement Number NCC5-626 between NASA and the California Institute of Technology.
-Montage is maintained by the NASA/IPAC Infrared Science Archive.
-DJF is grateful to Macquarie University for the award of a research fellowship, and ISB thanks the ARC for his Super Science Fellowship (project ID FS100100019).
-QAP acknowledges support from Macquarie University and the Australian Astronomical Observatory and MG thanks the Australian Government for an Australian Postgraduate Award.
+This research made use of the SIMBAD database and the VizieR service, operated at the CDS, Strasbourg, and also made use of Montage, funded by the National Aeronautics and Space Administration's Earth Science Technology Office, Computation Technologies Project, under Cooperative Agreement Number NCC5-626 between NASA and the California Institute of Technology.
+DJF is grateful to Macquarie University for the award of a Macquarie Research Fellowship, ISB thanks the ARC for his Super Science Fellowship (project ID FS100100019), and QAP acknowledges additional support from Macquarie University and the Australian Astronomical Observatory.